JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 ## Isn't vectorized code already fast?

+To explore this question (also discussed
-Let's rewrite the code above in a more traditional vectorized style, without so many dots, that you might use in Julia 0.4 or in other languages (most famously Matlab, Python/Numpy, or R).
+[in this blog post](http://www.johnmyleswhite.com/notebook/2013/12/22/the-relationship-between-vectorized-and-devectorized-code/)), let's begin by rewriting the code above in a more traditional vectorized style, without so many dots, such as you might use in Julia 0.4 or in other languages (most famously Matlab, Python/Numpy, or R).

 ```jl